 Certain categories of employees enjoy additional benefits.
-For example, employees working in the Far North regions or in adverse or hazardous conditions must receive increased salaries.
+For example, employees working in Russia's far Nnorth regions or in adverse or hazardous conditions must receive increased salaries and/or additional paid vacations or reduced duration of the workweek.
 Also, the Labour Code provides for compensation of certain employees' expenses, for example, if an employee moves to a new place of work at the request of the employer or is required to travel for business purposes.